wallace-stev/web-resume/README.md

 # web-resume
-A customizable template to host a personal page about yourself on Github pages.
+A lightweight, customizable, and minimalistic template to host a personal page about your professional self on Github pages.

 ## Environment Setup